 One of the most useful features in any calendar app is the ability to get notifications about upcoming events.
 When you're busy, and don't want to be late for an important meeting, you can get an alert 15 minutes beforehand.
 Or to make sure you don't miss a dentist appointment, set a notification an hour before the appointment.
 And to plan a dinner date, remind yourself at noon, so you have plenty of time.

-Many calendar apps are limited in the number of alerts or reminders you can set, and it can be hard to find the settings for default alerts in some apps.
+Many calendar apps are limited in the number of alerts or reminders you can set.
 Outlook only lets you set a single alert.
 Apple Calendar lets you set multiple alerts on the Mac, but on the iPhone and iPad, you can only set two.
 Google Calendar allows you to set up to five notifications.

-Morgen lets you set as many alerts as you want, so, not only will you never miss an event, but you can set alerts to help you prepare for events.
+Morgen wants you to configure your notifications as is most helpful to you.
+Set as many alerts as you want, so, not only will you never miss an event, but you can set alerts to help you prepare for events.

 In this guide, we'll show how to set default alerts for new events, and how to set multiple alerts in Morgen.